-A guideline for the amount of Assistance is shown in the Table 2 of this Report.
+A guideline for the amount of incentive is shown in the Table 2 of this Report.
 This is a guideline only, and actual assistance provided will be set through development agreements with BURA, balancing the needs for administration and incentives.

 Existing Conditions: The property is currently undeveloped.
-There are transportation deficiencies, topography challenges, and impaired investments as identified in Section X of this Report.
-As described in the Plan and the adopting documents, there is a lack of residential housing units and affordable housing units in Bend.
-The Plan will support development of housing in the Area, including improvements to presently deficient rights-of-way and public infrastructure, increase the supply of housing units, and provide housing units affordable for households in income ranges for whom there is presently a lack of affordable units in Bend.
+There are impaired investments as identified in Section X of this Report.
+As described in the Plan and the adopting documents, there is a lack of residential housing units and affordable housing units in Bend.1 The Plan will support development of housing in the Area, including improvements to presently deficient on-site infrastructure, increase the supply of housing units, and provide housing units affordable for households in income ranges for which there is presently a lack of affordable units in Bend.2

-City of Bend Comprehensive Plan
+1 City of Bend Comprehensive Plan